xiezhq/ISEScan/README.md

 * 1.5.3
   * Fix bug in getFullIS4seqOnStream() for genome sequence with long multi-copy fregments containing the common IS element
   * Use 'average' instead of 'single' method in fastcluster.linkage()
+* 1.5.2.1
+  * * Fix bug for genome sequence without multi-copy IS elements in removeOverlappedOrfhits()
 * 1.5.2
   * Fix bug for genome sequence without multi-copy IS elements
 * 1.5.1